mrueda/beacon2-ri-tools/README.md

 **\* Mode `vcf`**

-Converting a VCF file into a BFF file for genomic variations.
+Annotating and serializing a VCF file into a BFF file for genomic variations.

 **\* Mode `mongodb`**